InsanusMokrassar/docs/docs/krontab/index.md

 [![KDocs](https://img.shields.io/badge/KDocs-323330?style=for-the-badge&logo=Kotlin&logoColor=7F52FF)](https://insanusmokrassar.github.io/krontab/)

-Library was created to give oppotunity to launch some things from time to time according to some schedule in runtime of applications.
+Library was created to give opportunity to launch some things from time to time according to some schedule in runtime of applications.

 ## How to use